pratheeshsailor/amazon_sales/README.md

 'Shipping Cost' - This is the shipping cost that is charged to the customer

 'Order Priority' - These are the priority for the time taken by the delivary ['Medium', 'High', 'Critical', 'Low']

+# The Insights
+How the sales of Amazon will increase on the basis of day by day ,month by month and year by year What are the patterns which the customers follow
+How the sales get hight on the week days and the festivals.
+What are the need of the customers in the current time What short of things the industry should do for getting the more interest in the product by the customer Finding The main thing , Understanding the need of the customer and providing the reliable product and generating the more revenue.